LivingUpp

 Of course, it’s okay to occasionally go above and beyond, stretching yourself beyond your normal capacity.
 After all, that’s how we grow.
 But it’s when that’s the norm, and there’s a negative impact on our health that we need to pay closer attention.
 Self-care is especially important for overfunctioners.

-Essentially, overfunctioning is when you’re overscheduled, overwhelmed, and over it.
-It’s when you can no longer ignore the fact that something’s gotta give.
+Essentially, overfunctioning is being overscheduled, overwhelmed, and over it.
+But when you reach your breaking point, realizing something’s gotta give, it’s usually too late.

-Here are some signs you may be an overfunctioner:
+Here are some telltale signs you may be an overfunctioner:

-3. You can’t remember what you really want to do, have, be, and feel.
-You’ve been so focused on everyone else’s needs, problems, and happiness that you’ve forgotten about yours.
+- You can’t remember what you really want to do, have, be, or feel.
+You focus so much on everyone else’s needs, problems, and happiness that you forget about your own.

 Who’s at Risk for Overfunctioning?